Drumich/EDIBO/Noderīgi Paņēmieni.md

 man command (manual/help how to use this command(q to exit))
 command -key1 -key2 argument
 nano - text redactor
-ls -lt ...c/l/a...(list/show directory/files sorted by date(t))
+chmod 777 (give all permissions to a file) ls -lt ...c/l/a...(list/show directory/files sorted by date(t))
 tab - autofill
 sh - different shell (uses less resources(no colours and stuff..))